-In a traditional Montessori classroom, teachers first introduce a globe that has only brown land masses (continents) and blue water (oceans).
-Each continent is made of sandpaper so that kids can feel the texture, which contrasts to the smooth blue “water”.
+In a traditional Montessori classroom, teachers first introduce a globe with only brown land masses (continents) and blue water (oceans).
+Each continent is made of sandpaper so kids can feel the texture, contrasting with the smooth blue “water.”

-If you don’t have the sandpaper land and water globe, no worries!
+No worries if you don’t have the sandpaper land and water globe!
 You can use the sensory ideas with ingredients from your kitchen!

-For tactile learning, you can use any of the following brown materials:
+For tactile learning, you can use any of the following brown materials to represent land:

-To make these reusable, keep them loose and do not glue them to the map printable.
-We ended up grinding our oats into fine powder for the children’s bath.
+To make these reusable, keep them loose and not glue them to the map printable.
+We grinded our oats into fine powder for the children’s bath.
 We don’t want to waste food!

 Montessori geography 3-part cards: Continents

-Learn how to get the most of the Montessori Continents 3-part cards (Chinese, Korean, English) here!
+Learn how to get the most out of the Montessori Continents 3-part cards here!

 Because my son is obsessed with animals, he loves our Montessori Animals and Continents 3-Part Cards!